kodymoodley/extract-hypothesis-annotations-from-url/README.md

 # Hypothes.is annotation extractor

-An extensible Python script for extracting [Hypothes.is](https://web.hypothes.is/) annotations from a web page located at a given URL.
+An extensible Python script for extracting [Hypothes.is](https://web.hypothes.is/) annotations from a web page located at a given URL or a local [PDF](https://www.iso.org/standard/51502.html) file.

 ##### Requirements: